PeterStaev/NativeScript-Status-Bar/README.md

 A simple NativeScript plugin for controlling status bar visibility.

 ## Installation
+Make sure you're using __NativeScript 2.3.0 or higher__.
+If not please run:

+`npm install -g nativescript`

 Run the following command from the root of your project:

 `tns plugin add nativescript-status-bar`